egghead2630/Image_classification/README.md

 Evaluation
 -------------------------------------------------------------------------
-To evaluate my model on, run:
+To evaluate my model, run:

 python3 inference.py <path_to_data> <path_to_model>